 As long as you already own a tent, sleeping bags and other gear, camping can be an affordable getaway — especially if you pick a low-cost camping spot.
 And, it’s a great way for families to spend quality time together, said Lissa Poirot, editor-in-chief at Family Vacation Critic.

-Typically, you’ll only have to pay a fee that can range from approximately $10 to $25 a night to stay at a campground at a state park, national park or other recreational area.
+Typically, you’ll only have to pay a fee that can range from approximately $10 to $25 a night to stay at a campground at a state park, national park or other recreational areas.
 Plus, you can take advantage of hiking trails and other free activities.

 Try the Bartlett Cove Campground in Glacier Bay National Park